-Voice Subindex Original Hama Original Items Voice Would you please say which one of these you, yourself, consider the most important?
-Seeing that people have more say about how things are done at their jobs and in their communities.
 Voice Would you please say which one of these you, yourself, consider the most important?
 Protecting freedom of speech.

 Additional Items Voice Tell me, for each one, whether you have done any of these things, whether you might do it or would never under any circumstances do it.
 Signing a petition.

-Voice Tell me, for each one, whether you have done any of these things, 10100 whether you might do it or would never under any circumstances do it.
+Voice Tell me, for each one, whether you have done any of these things, whether you might do it or would never under any circumstances do it.
 Attending peaceful demonstrations.

 Voice Tell me, for each one, whether you have done any of these things, whether you might do it or would never under any circumstances do it.
 Joining in boycotts.

 Voice Tell me, for each one, whether you have done any of these things, whether you might do it or would never under any circumstances do it.
 Joining strikes.

-Voice When you get together with your friends, would you say you dis- cuss political matters frequently, occasionally or never?
+Voice When you get together with your friends, would you say you discuss political matters frequently, occasionally or never?
 Percentage: frequently.

 Voice For each one, would you say it is a very good, fairly good, fairly bad or very bad way of governing this country?
 Having a democratic political system.

 Voice For each one, would you say it is a very good, fairly good, fairly bad or very bad way of governing this country?
-Having the army rule $\underline{(\mathrm{bad})}.$ Voice For each one, would you say it is a very good, fairly good, fairly bad or very bad way of governing this country?
+Having the army rule (bad).

+Voice For each one, would you say it is a very good, fairly good, fairly bad or very bad way of governing this country?
 Having experts, not government, make decisions according to what they think is best for the country (bad).

 Voice For each one, would you say it is a very good, fairly good, fairly bad or very bad way of governing this country?
 Having a strong leader who does not have to bother with parliament and elections (bad).
 Voice Could you please tell me if you agree strongly, agree, disagree or disagree strongly?
-Democracy may have problems but it's better X 7 · than any other form of government.
+Democracy may have problems but it's better than any other form of government.

 Voice Please tell me for each of the following things how essential you think it is as a characteristic of democracy.
-People choose their leaders in Vaiaa free elections.
-Voice Please tell me for each of the following things how essential you think it is an a characteristic of democracy.
-Civil rights protect think it is as a characteristic of democracy.
-Civil rights protect Voico people from state oppression.
-How important is it for you to live in a country that is governed Voice democratically? democratically :
+People choose their leaders in free elections.

+Voice Please tell me for each of the following things how essential you think it is as a characteristic of democracy.
+Civil rights protect people from state oppression.
-Table 5: Emancipative Values Voice Subindex - Original and Additional Items.

-Notes: Items used in the Emancipative Values Subindex for "choice."
+Voice How important is it for you to live in a country that is governed $\underline{\text{democratically?}}$ Notes: Items used in the Emancipative Values Subindex for "choice."
 Shown here are the 3 items from the original index, together with the list of additional items used in the Emancipative Values index generator when generating random bootstrap indices.

-Results

-First, we show in Figure A.8 the bivariate scatterplot between the original Emancipative Values index and the bootstrap-generated indices.
-The line of fit here is acrually the result of loess estimation, suggesting a clear linear relationship between the original index and its boostrap-generated alternatives.
+Results First, we show in Figure A.8 the bivariate scatterplot between the original Emancipative Values index and the bootstrap-generated indices.
+The line of fit here is the result of loess estimation, and thus suggests a broadly linear relationship between the original index and its bootstrap-generated alternatives.
 Reassuringly, the median pairwise correlation is high (R = 0.84).
-Nonetheless, absence of perfect collinearity implies that is also a fair range of variation in how liberal beliefs and values could be potentially have been operationalised from the World Values Survey, even within the bounds of the conceptual categories used by the original index.
+Nonetheless, the absence of perfect collinearity implies that there is also a fair range of variation in how liberal beliefs and values could potentially have been operationalised from the World Values Survey, even within the bounds of the conceptual categories used by the original index.